abagusetty/CMakeBuild/dox/MacroDocumentation.md

-NWChemExBase Macro Documentation
+CMakeBuild Macro Documentation
 ================================

-Certain tasks are done so often (or are so easy to mess-up) in NWChemExBase that we have created macros/functions for them (the difference between a macro and a function in CMake is that functions establish new scope and should be preferred to avoid contaminating the global scope).
+Certain tasks are done so often (or are so easy to mess-up) in CMakeBuild that we have created macros/functions for them (the difference between a macro and a function in CMake is that functions establish new scope and should be preferred to avoid contaminating the global scope).
 For most languages,